 16. 13-time gymnastics world champion retires aged 19

-Russian rhythmic gymnast Yana Kudryavtseva has retired from competition aged just 19 following a brief but dazzling career.
+Russian rhythmic gymnast Yana Kudryavtseva has retired from competition aged just 19 following a but dazzling career.
 Kudryavtseva won 13 world championships from 2013 to 2015, making her the early favorite for the all-around gold medal at the Rio de Janeiro Olympics, but a foot fracture disrupted her preparations.